primefaces/primefaces/primefaces-selenium/README.md

 # primefaces-selenium

 PrimeFaces testing support based on JUnit5, Selenium and the concept of page objects / fragments.
+Heavily inspired by Arquillian Graphene.
 It also supports JUnit5 parallel test execution to speed up tests.

 PrimeFaces-Selenium provides a hook-in to either startup a local server (`deployment.adapter`),